This project is actively being developed.

 Configuring the Build Environment

-This approach allows the environment to be loaded automatically for all future login sessions and keeps the configuration centralized.
+To ensure the LFS root path is available across sessions and remains persistent after reboots, create a script that exports the LFS environment variable and place it under /etc/profile.d.
+This approach allows the environment to be loaded automatically for all future login sessions and keeps the configuration centralized and accessible to all users.

 ---